-Rocky Thompson directed the Chicago Wolves to the 2018 Central Division title during his first season as head coach.
+Rocky Thompson has directed the Chicago Wolves to the 2018 and 2019 Central Division titles as well as the 2019 Calder Cup Finals during his two seasons as head coach.

-The 40-year-old spent five years as a coach in the Edmonton organization prior to joining Windsor.
+The 42-year-old spent eight years as a coach in the Edmonton organization prior to joining Windsor.
 Under the same ownership as the Oilers, Thompson began his career during the 2007-08 season as an assistant coach for the Edmonton Oil Kings of the Western Hockey League.

 After three seasons (2007-10) with the Oil Kings, Thompson joined the American Hockey League’s Oklahoma City Barons for four seasons (2010-14).
 Prior to the 2014-15 season he was elevated to an assistant for the NHL parent club, where he was behind the bench with former Wolves Dallas Eakins and Todd Nelson.